FuryQueen380/my-first-repo/README2.md

-#My first original Markdown file#
+# My first original Markdown file

-##By Daniel Rich##
+## By Daniel Rich

 If you told me a year ago that *I* would be taking a course from **Johns Hopkins University**, I might have said one of the following:

--You're nuts
+- You're nuts

--Are you stupid
+- Are you stupid

--No the hell I'm not
+- No the hell I'm not

 But after:

 1. seeing California
 2. Kat losing her damn mind
 3. Me coming home with my daughter, and
 4. Suddenly needing skills and a job

 I decided to run `DontBeADumbass.exe`, which basically made me: